tgieruc/AI-Companion-for-Visually-Impaired-People/README.md

 # AI Companion for Visually Impaired People

-This project was created during the [GenAI Hack AI Campus](https://www.merantix-aicampus.com/event/hack-ai-campus-genai-edition-2023).
-The goal was to create a prototype that helps visually impaired people to navigate in their environment.
+This project was created during the [GenAI Hack AI Campus](https://www.merantix-aicampus.com/event/hack-ai-campus-genai-edition-2023), with the goal to help visually impaired people to navigate in their environment.

 The user verbally asks a question about their environment, a photo is taken and AI companion answers the question using text-to-speech, leveraging VQA and Object Detection.